 Yet, despite the growing maturity of the ecosystem and community, many developers, including us, have still felt that something was missing.
 Lots more pieces, but still no obvious or simplified approach to gluing them together.
 The process of connecting microservices, API gateways, serverless functions, and servers is a pretty huge hassle, often preventing teams from building projects on the JAMstack.

 With Functions, Identity, and Forms built into the Netlify core workflow, deploying dynamic functionality simply happens at the same time you deploy your site.
 You’ll write code where it makes sense and Netlify will handle the integration points.

-You can now deploy AWS Lambda functions on Netlify without configuring API gateways, coordinating deployments, or setting up an AWS account.
-Just add each function as a file in your Git repository and Netlify will take care of the rest.
+You can now deploy serverless AWS Lambda functions on Netlify without configuring API gateways, coordinating deployments, or setting up an AWS account.
+Just add each serverless function as a file in your Git repository and Netlify will take care of the rest.

-Your functions are version-controlled, built, and deployed along with the rest of your Netlify site, and the Netlify API gateway automatically handles service discovery.
+Your serverless functions are version-controlled, built, and deployed along with the rest of your Netlify site, and the Netlify API gateway automatically handles service discovery.
 Plus, your functions benefit from the power of Deploy Previews and rollbacks.

 Netlify’s Identity feature is a JSON web token (JWT)-based user authentication service that allows you to manage signups, logins, password recovery, and more — all without rolling your own authentication service.
 The service is backed by Netlify’s open source GoTrue API and can integrate with any service that understands JWTs.